swiftlang/swift/stdlib/stdlib.docc/implementing-a-custom-distributed-actor-system.md

 which determines how `distributed func` calls on a *remote* actor are executed.

 To declare a distributed actor, use the `distributed actor` keywords and choose the actor system it belongs to.
-The actor system effectively acts as a "transport" — for example, a network or interprocess channel — for your actor.
+The actor system provides the "transport" — such as a network or interprocess channel — to an actor, regardless of where that actor runs.

-Various actor system implementations exist in the Swift ecosystem, and this article provides a guide for you to implement your own to make remote procedure calls over a transport.

-You don't need in-depth knowledge of an actor system's implementation to use distributed actors — abstracting and hiding the transport details is the point.
-When you need a new transport, you can implement the ``Distributed/DistributedActorSystem`` protocol yourself and provide a new way for distributed actors to communicate.

-Code that *uses* distributed actors doesn't need to interact with this protocol directly.
-You implement a `DistributedActorSystem` when you're building a transport — for example, a cluster, a WebSocket client or server, or some other interprocess communication (IPC) system.
+Code that *uses* distributed actors doesn't need to interact with this protocol directly — that abstraction is the point.
+Implement a `DistributedActorSystem` when you're providing a new transport implementation, such as a cluster, a WebSocket client or server, or an interprocess communication (IPC) system.

 > Tip: In other words, ``Distributed/DistributedActorSystem`` provides the expected interface for your
 > own RPC frameworks that integrate with the Swift runtime and concurrency model.